Moguri/prototype-mercury/docs/gdd.rst

 Additional Ideas and Possibilities
 ----------------------------------

-* Monster age and death
+* Golem age and death

    * Have set lifespans with events that can reduce the lifespan (e.g., losing combat, stress)
-   * Monsters behave differently depending on age?
+   * Golems behave differently depending on age?

-* Acquire monster "cores" or "fragments" upon monster death to improve newly created monsters
+* Acquire golem "cores" or "fragments" upon golem death to improve newly created golems
 * Player funds

    * Need ways to earn (winning combat/tournaments)
    * Need costs

       * Rent?
-      * Monster upkeep?
+      * Golem upkeep?
-      * Buying monsters or items?
+      * Buying golems or items?

-* Non-combat ways to improve monsters and/or acquire funds?
+* Non-combat ways to improve golems and/or acquire funds?
 * Items

-   * One or two "accessory" slots on monsters to give bonuses
+   * One or two "accessory" slots on golems to give bonuses
    * Make non-visible to reduce the amount of art required
    * Consumables?